ksgy/FOODit-FrontEndTest/README.md

-[ ] Meals list can in 2-3 columns on tablet landscape [ ] `It's time to order some delicious...` confusing - should show a message what to do [ ] Add down arrow/bouncing animation/etc to closed state of order overlay [ ] Swiping down only on orders overlay should open it.
-Swiping on meal list, should keep it colsed
+[ ] Meals list can in 2-3 columns on tablet landscape [ ] `It's time to order some delicious...` confusing - should show a message what to do [ ] Add down arrow/bouncing animation/etc to closed state of order overlay

 ## Bugs